 Devonson gave a last gift to a wonderful friend and mentor who passed from this life to the next one.

 Rick Koester lay dying in his bed in Moncks Corner SC that year.
 He had been diagnosed with terminal non Hodgkin's lymphoma.
 Rick was one of my dearest friends who gave so much of himself to me.
 I took a drive on a Thanksgiving Saturday with Devonson at my side.
 We arrived and as the door opened Devon grabbed the present we had brought, a huge green froggy that played Christmas tunes and lit up.
 He leaped to the hospital bed Rick's mother had set up in living room and lay down beside Rick, mouthing the froggy to make it play.

 For many hours that day Rick stroked Devons fur, kissed him, loved him, laughed at his antics.
 We played music he loved and talked of many things.

-When I left, long after dark, I knew I would never see my friend again alive in this world.
-As I closed the door I heard him say, "that wonderful poodle gave me the best hours of pain free peace I have had in weeks.
+When I left, long after dark, I knew I would never see my friend again in this world.
+As I closed the door I heard him say, "that wonderful poodle gave me the best hours of pain free peace I've had in weeks.
 That is a true Gentleman poodle."
-Rick lost his battle only a few days later, but he gave me a gift I will always have.
+Rick lost his battle only a few days later but he gave me a gift I will always have.

 When Devonson left me and went to wait for me at the rainbow bridge, I was sure I had lost a part of me I would never experience again....

 Fast forward to 2004.
 I had an opportunity to breed one of my Champion bitches to the #1 mini poodle in the country.
 He was bred by none other than my old friend Mike Lamb.
 On December 23rd of 2004 a litter of 5 were born.
 There was only 1 boy... he gave me goose bumps.